pat676/PI-Universal-Remote/Hardware/README.md

 7. Wiring

 HM-10 Connections:
 1. Connect the VCC to a 5 or 3.3 volt pin on the raspberry (Other models might require 3.3V).
    Suggested pin: 2
 2. Connect ground to ground.
 Suggested Pin: 6
 3. Connect TXD on the HM-10 to pin 10 on the raspberry
-4. Connect RXD on the HM-10 to pin 8 on the raspberry The HM-10 RXD is designed for 3.3V.
-Since the PI pins are 5V you should use a voltage divider in order to not damage the HM-10 module
+4. Connect RXD on the HM-10 to pin 8 on the raspberry

-IR-leds connections:
+IR-led connections:
-1. Connect the long legs of the IR-Led to 3.3V Suggested PIN: 17
+1. Connect the long legs of the IR-Led to 5V Suggested PIN: 17
-2. Connect the short leg of the IR-Led to the transistors collector pin(Google the data-sheet for your transistor to find the pin-out of your transistor).
+2. Connect the short leg of the IR-Led to the transistors collector pin through a 100 oHm resistor Smaller resistor values will increase range but might affect the lifetime of the IR-Led.
+Very small values might affect the PI.
+(If you few devices (USB, ethernet, hdmi...) connected to the pi this shouldn't be a problem) Check the data-sheet for your transistor to find the pin-out.
 3. Connect the emitter pin of the transistors to ground
-4. Connect the transistor base to a 10kOhm resistor and connect the other end of the resistor to pin 40.
-(Other pins can be used, but you have to change the GPIO_OUT constant at the top of the IRRemoteControllInterface.py file.
+4. Connect the transistor base to a 1kOhm resistor and connect the other end of the resistor to pin 40.
+(Other pins can be used, but you have to change the GPIO_OUT constant at the top of the IRRemoteInterface.py file.
 These constants use the GPIONumbering, not the physical numbering.)

-IR-Transmitter connection:
+IR-Reciever connection:
 1. Connect VCC to VCC, suggested pin: 1
 2. Connect Ground to ground, suggested pin: 6
 3. Connect Out to pin 37(Other pins can be used, but you have to change the GPIO_IN constant at the top of the IRRemoteControllInterface.py file.
 These constants use the GPIONumbering, not the physical numbering.)